-Asian women have reported a median income higher than the overall median for men since 2006, and white, non-Hispanic women have done so since 2017 — making $1.20 and $1.04 in 2019, respectively, for each dollar earned by the average American man.
-Meanwhile, Black women made 86 cents on the dollar and Hispanic women made 53 cents.
+Asian women have reported a median income higher than the overall median for men since 2006, and white, non-Hispanic women have done so since 2017 — making $9,000 and $1,800 more, respectively, than the average American man in 2019.
+Meanwhile, Black women made $6,300 less and Hispanic women fell short by $20,900.

-When comparing the gender income gap between men and women of the same race and ethnicity, women who make the most money — non-Hispanic white and Asian women — experience the greatest disparities.
-The median income in 2019 for white women was about $26,800 lower than the median income for white men, or the equivalent of 63 cents on the dollar.
-Asian women made 66 cents on the dollar compared to Asian men.
+When comparing the gender income gap between men and women of the same race and ethnicity, women who make the most money — Asian and non-Hispanic white women — experience the greatest disparities.
+The median income in 2019 for Asian women was about $27,000 less than Asian men.
+White, non-Hispanic women made $26,700 less than white men.

-Black women made the most compared to men of the same racial and ethnic group, at 84 cents on the dollar, although the median income of Black men was $27,800 less in 2019 than that of white men.
+Black women made the most compared to men of the same racial and ethnic group, at $7,000 less than Black men, although the median income of Black men was $27,800 less in 2019 than that of white, non-Hispanic men.